 With this goal in mind, Formula is about to commence the process of dialogue with its clients to seek collaboration on moving to eliminating paper O&M Manuals and As Built documentation from end-of-works deliverables and provide digital versions only.

 “These paper documents alone produce mountains of paper which historically get put in a cupboard and often forgotten or worse, just lost”, according to Gary McDonell, CEO of Formula.

-Formula will be reaching out to our key clients from June 1st via face-to-face meetings to gauge the “buy in” from building end users, tenants and facilities managers.
+Formula has been reaching out to our key clients from June 1st via face-to-face meetings to gauge the “buy in” from building end users, tenants and facilities managers.

-“We all have to walk the walk on sustainability strategies in our industry and we firmly believe this is a meaningful step in the right direction that each building project – big or small – can contribute to”, McDonell said.
+“We all have to walk the walk on sustainability strategies in our industry and we firmly believe this is a meaningful step in the right direction o which each building project – big or small – can contribute”, Mr McDonell said.